If you’re like us, you have a mantra: work, save, travel, repeat.

 Oh, and remember to drink lots of water at altitude.

 Climbing any mountain for many days requires a lot of personal fuel.
 Our Everest Base Camp trekking staff serve meals freshly prepared by our cooks three times a day on the mountain, and between meals it’s important to snack.

 Having food included on your trek is a huge bonus for many reasons, you can read the 7 reasons why we include meals on treks.

 Our guides also stop regularly during the trek to check in on you and see how you’re doing.
 Our Nepali guides and staff have spent many years working in the mountains of Nepal and know how to travel efficiently.
 We employ and train local experts in order to contribute to the local economy, which helps both visitors and local residents.

 Avoiding dehydration is critical.
-Your body loses water through respiration twice as fast at high altitude as it does at sea level.
+Your body loses water through perspiration twice as fast at high altitude as it does at sea level.
 Make sure you carry an appropriate amount of water and keep sipping it.

-What’s you'll carry in your daypack?
+What will you carry in your daypack?

 The most important things you’ll want to bring in your daypack are water bottles (minimum 2), layers of clothing, a sun hat, sunscreen, sunglasses, snacks, and a camera.